Flamethr0wer/ArduinoDS4/README.md

 You'll need to assemble the following:

-1. Arduino IDE to edit the programmes - [official docs for download and install](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/)
+1. Arduino IDE to edit the sketch - [official docs for download and install](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/)
-2. PS4Arduino-AVR, follow [instructions](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md) also linked at top
+2. PS4Arduino-AVR, follow [instructions](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md) linked at top
 3. Install PS4Arduino library in Arduino IDE.
-Follow the [official docs](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/) to install `PS4Arduino`.
+Follow the [official library install docs](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/) to install `PS4Arduino` by Flamethrower.
 Make sure it is at least v1.0.1
 4. A physical Arduino board, see supported boards above

 ### 2. Flash

-This step will update the board's identity and upload a programme/sketch to your Arduino.
-The programme will cause the controller to pause, move to the right, pause, move back to the left and repeat over and over.
+This step will update the board's identity and upload a sketch to your Arduino.
+The sketch will cause the controller to pause, move to the right, pause, move back to the left and repeat over and over.

 There are three steps to this: